stain/ro-crate-paper/manuscript.md

 In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adoption in life sciences [@doi:10.1007/s41019-017-0050-4] thanks to collaborative efforts such as BioConda [@doi:10.1038/s41592-018-0046-7] and BioContainers [@doi:10.1093/bioinformatics/btx192], and support by Linux distributions (e.g. Debian Med [@doi:10.1186/1471-2105-11-S12-S5]).
 As of May 2021, more than 7000 software packages are available [in BioConda alone] (https://anaconda.org/bioconda/), and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
 Docker and Conda have gained integration in workflow systems such as Snakemake [@doi:10.1093/bioinformatics/bts480], Galaxy [@doi:10.1093/nar/gky379] and Nextflow [@doi:10.1038/nbt.3820], meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand – but even here there is a reproducibility challenge, for instance [Docker Hub's retention policy will expire container images after 6 months](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/), or lack of recording versions of transitive dependencies of Conda packages could cause incompatibilities if the packages are subsequently updated.
 Except for brief metadata in their repositories, these containers and packages do not capture any semantic relationships of their content – rather their opaqueness and wrapping of arbitrary binary tools makes such relationships harder to find.

-From this we see that computational workflows are themselves complex digital objects that needs to be recorded not just as files, but in the context of their execution environment, dependencies and analytical purpose in research – as well as other metadata (e.g. version, license, attribution and identifiers).
+From this we see that computational workflows are themselves complex digital objects that need to be recorded not just as files, but in the context of their execution environment, dependencies and analytical purpose in research – as well as other metadata (e.g. version, license, attribution and identifiers).

 # Conclusion